Final Concept Plan

 This Artist's Impression depicts improvements to Wheatsheaf Road, as seen from the intersection of Argyle Street, Blucher Street and Wheatsheaf Road.

 A Draft Concept Plan was exhibited for community consultation in June-July 2021, and feedback received has been incorporated into the development of the Final Concept Plan shown above.
+While not all the feedback we received was able to be integrated into the final design, we believe it strikes a balance between site constraints, stakeholder needs and the project budget and will result in a positive improvement to the area.

 Loss of trees

-- Based on community and trader feedback, 14 of the existing 17 trees will be removed and replaced with 10 taller canopy trees, resulting in a net loss of 7 trees.
+- Based on community and trader feedback, 14 of the existing 17 trees will be removed and replaced with 10 larger canopy trees, resulting in a net loss of 7 trees.
 The new trees will provide better views to shop windows and be better positioned so as not to impede people getting in and out of vehicles.

 Loss of Car Parking